ARNAVANILPANDEY/OPENCODE-INDUCTION/README.md

 random quiz from the database created.
 Finally it shows marks obtained.
 Enjoy attending QUIZ!!!!!!!!!!

 Copy the files into a local directory, execute the quiz.py, the database named quizb.sqlite will be created.
-# If you dont have SQLite, instal from the link given below, it will take few seconds.
+# If you dont have SQLite, install from the link given below, it will take few seconds.

 https://sqlitebrowser.org/dl/